Fix Website Errors Fast

 - The domain opens the wrong website

-- The site broke after changing nameservers or A records
+- The site broke after changing nameservers or DNS records

 Fast DNS Checklist